Dream Weavers

 Yarn samples

-Every design created at the studio over the past century has its own original yarn sample.
-These highly guarded treasures detail the correct yarn qualities and colors originally selected by the artists and are essential in the artisan’s work with the designs.
+Every design created at the Märta Måås-Fjetterström studio over the past century has its own original yarn sample.
+These carefully preserved references specify the exact yarn qualities and colours originally selected by the artist, and they are essential tools in the weavers’ ongoing work with historical designs.

 Stjarnflossa_gron_arbetskiss.jpg